Spider-Man 3: Accolades

-Future
+Post-release

 Cancelled sequels

-In 2007, Spider-Man 4 entered development for release on May 6, 2011, with Raimi attached to direct with Maguire, Dunst and other cast members set to reprise their roles.
+In 2007, Spider-Man 4 entered development for release on May 6, 2011, with Raimi attached to direct and Maguire, Dunst, and other cast members set to reprise their roles.
 Both a fourth and a fifth film were planned, and at one time, the idea of shooting the two sequels concurrently was under consideration.
-Raimi said in March 2009 that only the fourth film was in development at that time and that if there were fifth and sixth films, they would be a continuation of each other.
-Raimi said that he was unhappy with Spider-Man 3 and wanted Spider-Man 4 to be "the best of all of them and end on a very high note".
-James Vanderbilt was hired in October 2007 to pen the screenplay after initial reports in January 2007 that Sony Pictures was in contact with David Koepp, who wrote the first Spider-Man film.
-The script was subsequently rewritten by Pulitzer-winning playwright David Lindsay-Abaire in November 2008 and rewritten again by Gary Ross in October 2009.
+However, Raimi said in March 2009 that only the fourth film was in development at that time.
+(Note: Attributed to multiple references:) Raimi had been unhappy with Spider-Man 3 and wanted to create a satisfying narrative to conclude the franchise.
+James Vanderbilt was hired in October 2007 to write the screenplay, which was rewritten by David Lindsay-Abaire in November 2008 and rewritten again by Gary Ross in October 2009.
 Sony also engaged Vanderbilt to write scripts for Spider-Man 5 and Spider-Man 6.
-A spin-off featuring Spider-Man 3s version of the Venom character was also planned; this never materialized, though a Venom film featuring a different version of the character was eventually produced and released in 2018.
+A spin-off featuring Spider-Man 3s version of Venom was also planned; this film never materialized, although a Venom film featuring a different version of the character was eventually produced by Sony and released in 2018.